BitterChris/title_this/README.md

 # TitleThis

 TitleThis can be used to turn any String, Array, or key in a Hash into a titleized version of itself.
-This isn't anything fancy and ignores any results of titleization.
+This isn't anything fancy and ignores any normal standards of titleization.
 It just returns a capitalized String.
 This is really just for educational purposes.
 There are much better gems out there that do similar things.

 ## Installation